 - Client Solutions: Derek White.

-- Finance & Accounting: Jaime Sáenz de Tejada.
+- Finance: Jaime Sáenz de Tejada.
 The Finance area will now integrate the functions of accounting and tax.

 - Global Risk Management: Rafael Salinas.